Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/12/dependency-injection-in-php.md

 $exampleSearchClass = new ExampleSearchClass();
 ```

 In this example, we simply allow the parameter to be omitted and use a default instead.
-This means that your code doesn’t need to know about the dependency unless it needs something other than the default to be used.
+This means that your code doesn't need to know about the dependency unless it needs something other than the default to be used.
 This is very similar to the multiple overloaded constructor design used in other languages.

 ## The Factory Pattern

-This isn’t as scary as it sounds.
+This isn't as scary as it sounds.
 This is just where you ask for the ExampleSearchClass from another class that is responsible for creating it and its dependencies.
 This means that the Factory is the only bit of code that needs to concern itself with dependencies.
 It is also handy as you can create a fake version of the Factory that returns fake versions of the classes it creates when you are testing.

 ```php
 class ExampleSearchClass